-151 Pilates (Fall) (1).
+151 Pilates Mat (1).

-A physical fitness system that increases strength and flexibility through dynamic range of motion and focuses on developing core muscles through awareness of breath and alignment.
+A physical fitness system that increases strength and flexibility through dynamic range of motion and focuses on developing core muscles, increasing coordination, and improving balance through awareness of breath, proper form, and efficient movement patterns.
 (Fall only)